 The Pre-school is open during the regular school term and in general our term dates are aligned with Hanborough Manor School's diary.
-Where possible the pre-school aligns inset days with Manor School, but this is not always possible please check the Pre-school noticeboard or with a member of staff.
+Where possible the pre-school

 Fees and Funding

 3/4 year old funding is available for 15 hours for all children the term after their 3rd Birthday.